The Glass Jar: Resourcefulness on Display

 Keep your pantry organized by storing grains, nuts, seeds, dried fruit, flours, snacks and other loose items for easy access and visibility.
 You can label them with a piece of masking tape to help out family members or let the ingredients shine in their simplicity.
 My favorite size for this purpose is the 3-cup jar with a plastic twist-on lid.

-Fill one with epsom salt and another with baking soda to keep close to your tub for a soothing, replenish soak.
+Fill one with epsom salt and another with baking soda to keep close to your tub for a soothing, replenishing soak.
 We keep several tinies in the cabinets with homemade deoderant, toothpaste and miscellaneous beauty tools.

 Rely on multiple sized jars for kitchen projects like fermenting, pickling, sprouting and preserving fruits.
 It's super easy to sanitize the jar in the dishwasher or with boiling water beforehand.